 Deighton Pierce Glynn is one of the leading civil rights and judicial review law firms in the UK.

-Operating from offices in the City of London, London Bridge and Bristol, we have nine core areas of practice detailed on the expertise pages of this website.
-We employ some of the very best solicitors in the UK working in those practice areas.
+Operating from offices in London and Bristol, we have ten core areas of practice detailed on the expertise pages of this website.
+Our staff are some of the very best people in the UK working in those practice areas.
 We are adept at conducting high-profile test cases and related campaigning work for individuals and organisations.
 We are equally committed to conducting less high-profile but no less important work for our clients, including cases which are highly confidential.
 We have acted in numerous leading cases up to and including the Supreme Court as well as the European Court of Human Rights.

 Offering a high level of client care is an essential part of how we work.
-We are renown for our commitment to our clients and for our skillful and determined use of the law to achieve their objectives.
-As a result we receive excellent client feedback, so much so that most of our work now comes from word-of-mouth referrals whether from former clients, the NGOs and charities we work with, or from other lawyers.
+We are renowned for our commitment to our clients and for our skilful and determined use of the law to achieve their objectives.
+As a result, we receive excellent client feedback, so much so that most of our work now comes from word-of-mouth referrals whether from former clients, the NGOs and charities we work with, or from other lawyers.

-Our reputation for excellence is recognised year-on-year by the Chambers and Legal 500 independent directories who obtain confidential feedback from our clients, those we work with and with our opponents.
+Our reputation for excellence was highlighted in The Times Best Law Firms 2024 (for Administrative and Public Law and Human Rights) and is recognised year-on-year by the Chambers and Legal 500 independent directories who obtain confidential feedback from our clients, those with whom we work, and our opponents.
 For example: